Generic Name: hydromorphone extended-release (HYE-droe-MOR-fone)

 - Other narcotic pain medicines (eg, morphine, oxycodone) because they may increase the risk of Exalgo's side effects

-- Mixed agonist/antagonist pain medicines (eg, buprenorphine, butorphanol, nalbuphine, pentazocine) or naltrexone because they may decrease Exalgo's effectiveness and withdrawal may occur
+- Buprenorphine, mixed agonist/antagonist pain medicines (eg, butorphanol, nalbuphine, pentazocine), or naltrexone because they may decrease Exalgo's effectiveness and withdrawal may occur

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Exalgo may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Exalgo as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Exalgo comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Exalgo refilled.

 - Take Exalgo by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - Exalgo must only be taken by mouth.
 Do not inject or snort Exalgo.

 - Swallow Exalgo whole.
 Do NOT break, cut, crush, chew, or dissolve the tablet before swallowing it.
 If you cannot swallow Exalgo whole, tell your doctor.

 - Do not suddenly stop taking Exalgo.
 You may have an increased risk of withdrawal symptoms (eg, nausea, vomiting, diarrhea, anxiety, shivering).
 If you need to stop Exalgo, your doctor will gradually lower your dose.